Bankruptcy Attorney in Alpharetta, GA

 - Certain types of tax debt

 Chapter 13 bankruptcy is sometimes called a “wage earner’s plan.”
 Once you file for bankruptcy under Chapter 13, you will work closely with your attorney and creditors to develop a repayment plan that lasts between three and five years.
-During the period of your payment plan, your creditors are forbidden from initiating or continuing efforts to collect on your debts.
+During the period of your payment plan, your creditors are forbidden from initiating or continuing efforts to collect your debts.
 Ending or temporarily halting creditor harassment is a great relief for many individuals.

-One reason that many individuals elect to file under Chapter 7 is that it enables you to halt your creditors from foreclosing on your home and to pay your past-due mortgage payments over the life of your installment plan.
+One reason that many individuals elect to file under Chapter 13 is that it enables you to halt your creditors from foreclosing on your home and to pay your past-due mortgage payments over the life of your installment plan.

 Once you have selected an Alpharetta GA bankruptcy attorney, he or she will help you to complete the Official Bankruptcy Forms that initiate the bankruptcy process.
 In order to complete these forms you should gather the following information: